MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 description: "Microsoft Graph Connectors overview"
 ---

-# Overview of Microsoft Graph connectors preview release
+# Overview of Microsoft Graph connectors
 Microsoft Search indexes all your Microsoft 365 data to make it searchable by users.
-With Microsoft Graph connectors, your organization can ingest and index third-party data to appear in Microsoft Search results.
+With Microsoft Graph connectors, your organization can index third-party data to appear in Microsoft Search results.
 The third-party data can be hosted on-premises or in the public or private clouds.
-Connectors expand the amount of information that’s searchable in your Microsoft 365 productivity apps and the broader Microsoft ecosystem.
+Connectors expand the types of content sources that are searchable in your Microsoft 365 productivity apps and the broader Microsoft ecosystem.

 **DISCLAIMER:** Microsoft Graph connectors, indexing APIs, and search APIs are currently in preview.
-To find out more about the preview, see [Connectors Preview](connectors-preview.md).
-Follow the [Microsoft Graph Connectors Public Preview Interest Form]( https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRxWYgu82J_RFnMMATAS6_chUNVYwNU1CMDNZUDBSSDZKWVo2RDJDRjRLQi4u) to sign up.
+To learn more about the preview, see [Connectors Preview](connectors-preview.md).
+To participate in the preview, you must first submit the [Microsoft Graph Connectors Preview Signup form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRxWYgu82J_RFnMMATAS6_chUNVYwNU1CMDNZUDBSSDZKWVo2RDJDRjRLQi4u).

-## Architecture of Microsoft Graph connectors
+## Architecture
-The following architectural diagram of the Microsoft Graph platform shows how source data flows through content ingestion and indexing to user results in [Microsoft Search](https://docs.microsoft.com/microsoftsearch/overview-microsoft-search) clients.
+The following architectural diagram of the Microsoft Graph platform shows how connector content flows through content indexing to user results in [Microsoft Search](https://docs.microsoft.com/microsoftsearch/overview-microsoft-search) clients.
 This article explains each of the key building blocks in the Microsoft Graph connectors data flow process.

 [ADD DIAGRAM HERE]

 Source data first flows through Microsoft’s content indexing API to be indexed and stored.
 Then the API instantiates one connection per data source.
-These connections interact with Microsoft Search, so users can get search results with queries.
+These connections interact with Microsoft Search, so users can get search results.

-You can configure six connectors by Microsoft in the Microsoft 365 [admin center](https://admin.microsoft.com).
+You can configure all the Microsoft-built connectors in the Microsoft 365 [admin center](https://admin.microsoft.com).
 The portal simplifies configuring your connector with a simple user interface.

-To create a **connection** to a data source, admins need authenticated access to the data and the entire document repository.
+To create a **connection** to a data source, admins need authenticated access to the data and the entire content repository.
 The data is fed to the graph connector service for indexing.

 ## Available connectors
-Over 130 connectors are available for preview.
-They include connectors by Microsoft and connectors by our partners.
-You can also build your own connector with the Microsoft Graph connectors API.
+There are currently 6 Microsoft-built connectors, and over 130 connectors are available from our ecosystem partners.
+To preview connectors from one of our ecosystem partners, contact them directly.
+You can obtain their contact information from the [Microsoft Graph connectors Gallery](connectors-gallery.md) You can also build your own connector with the [Microsoft Graph connectors API](link).

 ### Connectors by Microsoft
 The Microsoft Graph connectors preview release includes six Microsoft-built connectors.
 You can set them up in the [Microsoft 365 Admin Center](https://admin.microsoft.com) and learn how to [configure your Microsoft-built connector](configure-connector.md).
-The following sections give brief descriptions for these ready-to-configure connectors.
+The following sections provide brief descriptions for these ready-to-configure connectors.
 You can get more information in the linked articles for each connector.

 - **[Azure Data Lake Storage Gen2](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction)**.
 With this Microsoft Graph connector, users in your organization can search for files and content stored in Azure Blob containers.
 The Data Lake Storage connector also indexes hierarchy-enabled folders in Data Lake Storage accounts that you specify.
 Learn more about the [Data Lake Storage connector](azure-data-lake-connector.md).